Safety & Security Resources

 Fire doors help protect life safety and valuable research and should never be propped open.
 Any questions regarding fire doors can be directed to Fire Inspector firstname.lastname@example.org.

 When using a fire extinguisher remember to use the PASS Technique: Pull the pin, Aim the nozzle at the base of the fire, Squeeze the handle, and Sweep the fire from side to side until it's extinguished.
 Remember that all fires MUST be reported to the University Police Department and NCRC Operations, no matter how small.

 Automated External Defibrillator (AED) @ NCRC

 Automated external defibrillators (AEDs) are lightweight, battery-operated, portable devices that untrained bystanders can use to save the life of someone having sudden cardiac arrest (SCA).
-An alarm will sound and notify NCRC Security when an AED cabinet is opened.
+An alarm will sound when an AED cabinet is opened.
 Each cabinet also contains a First Aid Kit.